peyoungs/adaptive_frontend/README.md

 # Particle Frontend

-This is done in conjunction with adaptive_server.
-It can handle around ~10,000 particles.
+This project enables a particle system simulation handling ~10,000 particles.
+It uses Three.js, which must be installed separately.

-In order to use, you will need ot install Three.js.
+This is done in conjunction with adaptive_server, https://github.com/peyoungs/adaptive_server/, which functions as the backend.